comphilip/koreader-wiki/Home.md

 > Some of the content on the WIKI might be out of date.
 You are welcome to make it better by opening an issue if you find any of the instructions unclear or confusing.

-You can open new issues on [Known problems][issue-tracker].
+You can open new issues on the [issue tracker][issue-tracker].
 There are related discussion threads on the MobileRead Forums, one of the largest English language web forums for e-book reading/publishing:

 * [KOReader Forum](http://www.mobileread.com/forums/forumdisplay.php?f=276)
 * [KOReader for Kindle devices](http://www.mobileread.com/forums/showthread.php?t=209276)